How To Place An Image In Text With Photoshop 2026

 Step 8: Add Your Text

-Click the checkmark in the Options Bar when you're done to accept your text and exit out of text editing mode:
+Click the check mark in the Options Bar to accept your text and exit editing mode.

 Learn all about working with type in Photoshop with our Photoshop Type Essentials tutorial!